microsoft/yardl/docs/docs.md

   items: T
 ```

-Its JSON looks like this:
+its JSON looks like this:

 ```JSON
 {